'Isn't the desire to end desire a paradox?'

 Suppose you grab a log and you caught a splinter.
 This splinter is a sharp foreign object and it would be wise to remove it (it could lead to an infection).
 To remove it we could make use of a (disinfected) needle.
 A needle is another sharp foreign object.
 So, we use a sharp foreign object to remove a sharp foreign object.
 Do you see any paradox in there?

-Desire or attachment to the path can be compared to the holding to (and skilful making use of) the needle.
-Letting go of that is more about implying what will be done, instead of something that you need to focus on as 'need to do'; skilful desire leads to the ending of desire.
+The desire on the path can be compared to the desire to make use of the needle to remove the splinter.
+Letting go of all desire is in that sense more about implying what will be done instead of something that you need to focus on as need to do.
+So don't erroneously try to take all the desire and fun for the path away; skilful desire leads to the end of desire and it is something that must be created.